-Chevron Community Engagement Specialist Shares the Impact of PLTW Partnership
+Chevron's Caitlin Hunter Shares Impact of PLTW Partnership

 Chevron partnered with Project Lead The Way in 2009 to bolster STEM education in communities throughout California, Hawaii, Louisiana, Mississippi, New Mexico, Ohio, Pennsylvania, Texas, Washington D.C., and West Virginia.
 Since the partnership began, Chevron has contributed to the education of students across the nation and has provided thousands of hours of teacher training.
 More than 177,950 students have had the opportunity to engage in PLTW’s transformative classroom experiences, and over 4,833 teachers have completed more than 123,000 hours of professional development, thanks to Chevron’s support.